Part 1: Overview of the Digestive System

 Mesenteries of the Abdominal Digestive Organs

-Bacteria entering the colon via the small intestine and anus colonize the colon and ferment some of the indigestible carbohydrates.
+Bacteria entering the colon via the small intestine and anus colonize the colon and ferment some of the indigestible carbohydrates, producing acids and gases.
+Bacteria also produce biotin and vitamin K, which are absorbed through the intestinal wall.

 Digestive Processes Occurring in the Large Intestine

-The movements seen in the large intestine include haustral contractions and mass movements.
+The primary movements seen in the large intestine include haustral contractions and mass movements, which occur mostly in the ascending and transverse colon.

 Feces forced into the rectum by mass movements stretch the rectal wall and initiate the defecation reflex.